iHeronGH/Elytras-of-Fire-Lib/readme.md

 The following entries are settings that only players with the **`eoflib.admin`** tag can change:

-- **Keep Teams**: Keep all tribe teams intact when this datapack is uninstalled (Default: ON)
-  - ON: Teams will remain after uninstall.
-  - OFF: Teams will be removed during uninstall.<br><br>
-- **Keep Scoreboards**: Keep all scoreboard objectives and data intact when this datapack is uninstalled.
+- **Keep Forceloads**: Toggle whether forceloaded chunks stay forceloaded after this datapack is uninstalled.
 (Default: ON)
-  - ON: Scoreboards will remain after uninstall.
+  - ON: Forceloaded chunks will remain forceloaded after uninstall.
-  - OFF: Scoreboard objectives and data will be removed during uninstall.<br><br>
+  - OFF: Forceloaded chunks will no longer be forceloaded during uninstall.<br><br>
 - **Keep Storages**: Keep all storage data intact when this datapack is uninstalled.
 (Default: ON)
   - ON: Storage data will remain after uninstall.
   - OFF: Relevant storage data will be removed during uninstall.<br><br>
 - **Keep Bossbars**: Keep all bossbars intact when this datapack is uninstalled.
 (Default: ON)
   - ON: Bossbars will remain after uninstall.
   - OFF: Bossbars will be removed during uninstall.<br><br>
-- **Keep Forceloads**: Toggle whether forceloaded chunks stay forceloaded after this datapack is uninstalled.
+- **Keep Teams**: Keep all tribe teams intact when this datapack is uninstalled.
 (Default: ON)
+  - ON: Teams will remain after uninstall.
+  - OFF: Teams will be removed during uninstall.<br><br>
+- **Keep Scoreboards**: Keep all scoreboard objectives and data intact when this datapack is uninstalled.
+(Default: ON)
-  - ON: Forceloaded chunks will remain forceloaded after uninstall.
+  - ON: Scoreboards will remain after uninstall.
-  - OFF: Forceloaded chunks will no longer be forceloaded during uninstall.<br><br>
+  - OFF: Scoreboard objectives and data will be removed during uninstall.<br><br>
 - **Uninstall Mode**: Toggles the display of these settings when the datapack's uninstall function is called.
 (Default: OFF)
   - ON: Any user uninstalling the datapack will be queried if they would like to review the uninstall settings.
 If not, they may proceed with uninstalling (NOT RECOMMENDED!).
   - OFF: Any user uninstalling the datapack will have the Uninstall Settings displayed to them.
 They may be toggled during this phase, along with an easily accessible uninstall button once their settings are as fit.